 The people behind the research

-Our team members span a wide range of academic and commercial research backgrounds.
-We collaborate with academic, clinical, private and public sector institutions to further our researches reach
+Our team members, based at the University of Reading, span a wide range of academic and commercial research backgrounds.
+We collaborate with academic, clinical, private and public sector institutions to further the impact of our research

 Research Group Leaders